playgrdstar/docker_datalab/README.md

-# Simple Jupyter with Docker
+# Data Lab

-How to use Docker to serve a Jupyter notebook from AWS
+How I use Docker to create a data lab that can be served from AWS